God’s Covenant: with

 Then Jesus/God came along after a couple of millennia and, by the shedding of His own blood, made a new or renewed covenant at Passover

 However, that does not mean that they never will.
 A time is coming, after Jesus returns to rule and reign, when the new/renewed covenant will be restored with Israel and Judah, along with those who have been grafted and re-grafted into Israel.
-When God incorporates His laws into the Israelites’ minds and hearts, they all will know Him, they again will be His people, and the old, broken covenant will become obsolete and will disappear
+Soon thereafter, God will incorporate His laws into their minds and hearts, they again will be His people, they all will know Him, He will forgive and no longer remember their sins, and the old, broken covenant will become obsolete and will disappear

 The apostle Paul, who was from the tribe of Benjamin, spoke with great sorrow about how he wished that he could be cursed and cut off from Christ (the Messiah, Jesus) in place of his (unbelieving) “brothers”—that is, on behalf of the people of Israel